cakephp/docs/en/core-libraries/helpers/html.rst

         <link rel="stylesheet" type="text/css" href="/css/tables.css" />
         <link rel="stylesheet" type="text/css" href="/css/menu.css" />

-    You can include css files from any loaded plugin using :term:`plugin syntax`.
+    You can include CSS files from any loaded plugin using :term:`plugin syntax`.
 To include ``app/Plugin/DebugKit/webroot/css/toolbar.css``
     You could use the following::

         echo $this->Html->css('DebugKit.toolbar.css');

-    If you want to include a css file which shares a name with a loaded plugin you can do the following.
+    If you want to include a CSS file which shares a name with a loaded plugin you can do the following.
 For example if you had a ``Blog`` plugin, and also wanted to include ``app/webroot/css/Blog.common.css``, you would::